Owiti-Charles/heroku_deployment/README.md

 ```

 # Preparing the Application
-In this tutorial I will deploy an existing project, [Picture Globe](https://github.com/Owiti-Charles/Picture-Globe)
+In this tutorial I will deploy an existing project, [Django Blog](https://github.com/Owiti-Charles/django_blog)

 ## You must
 * Have asics of django concept ie apps, settings, urls, basics of databases eg